Review: “Deadpool & Wolverine,’ starring Ryan Reynolds, Hugh Jackman, Emma Corrin and Matthew Macfadyen

 Agnes has a house in Boston and a beach house in an unnamed city in Massachusetts’ Martha’s Vineyard region.
 Through a series of circumstances, the family members are staying at this beach house for much of the movie.
 During their stay, Monk meets an intelligent and opinionated neighbor named Coraline (played by Erika Alexander), a public defender attorney who respects Monk’s talent and becomes his love interest.
 However, Coraline has her own messy marital situation.
 She’s in the midst divorcing her husband Jelani (played by Michael Jibrin), who still lives with her for financial reasons.

 “American Fiction” skillfully weaves all of Monk’s challenges that he faces in his personal life and in his career.
 At the same time that he’s going through some emotionally taxing family issues, he’s having problems finding a publisher for his latest academically inclined book.
-As a sarcastic joke, Monk decides to use an alias called Stagg R. Lee to write a racially demeaning novel called “My Pafology” (intentional misspelling of “Pathology”) about African Americans speaking bad English and being involved in crime.
+As a sarcastic joke, Monk decides to use an alias called Stagg R. Leigh to write a racially demeaning novel called “My Pafology” (intentional misspelling of “Pathology”) about African Americans speaking bad English and being involved in crime.
 (The book’s title is later changed to a curse word.)
 A thug character named Van Go Jenkins is the narrator/protagonist of “My Pafology.”

 In a story-within-a-story construct, “American Fiction” occasionally depicts characters from the “My Pafology” novel coming to life as Monk is writing the book.
 In one of the book’s chapters, Van Go Jenkins (played by Okieriete Onaodowan) commits an act of violence against an older man named Willy the Wonker (played by Keith David) in Willy’s home.
 You don’t have to be a psychiatrist to see why Monk chose to write this scenario, considering the complicated relationship that Monk’s father had with his wife and children.